 DC fans have been around for longer.
 They are cheaper and offer inferior speed control.

 4 Pin Header for DC Fans

-4 Pin System Fan Header are used for installing PWM fans.
+4 Pin System Fan Header is used for installing PWM fans.

-They are more expensive compared to DC fans, but offer precise speed control and also generate lower noise.
+They are more expensive than DC fans but offer precise speed control and generate lower noise.

 What Does System Fan Look Like?

 System Fans, or Chassis Fans, come in various sizes defined by their diameter in mm. i.e., 92 mm, 120 mm, 140 mm, and 200 mm.

 The most common System Fan size is 120 mm.

 System/Case fans can also be found in hub configuration, whereby you can find dual or triple fans in a single frame.